Robust Odometry using Sensor Consensus Analysis: Background Literature

-Odometry for rail vehicles has receive substantial attention in the research community, with a particular focus on methods for dealing with wheel slip.
+Odometry for rail vehicles has received substantial attention in the research community, with a particular focus on methods for dealing with wheel slip.
 A largely heuristic approach based on comparing accelerations and differences in speeds was developed in \cite{Allotta2001} for determining when wheel slip was occurring.
 This approach was compared against fuzzy logic and neural network approaches in \cite{Allotta2002} and \cite{Colla2003}.
 The authors noted that, while the fuzzy logic and neural network approaches provided superior results to the heuristic approach, the difficulty in formally verifying the safety of these approaches hinders their adoption by industry.
-Their heuristic approach was refined in \cite{Malvezzi2011a, Malvezzi2011, Ridolfi2013} with the addition of Inertial Measurement Units (IMUs) to aid in the detection of wheel slip.
+Their heuristic approach was refined in \cite{Ridolfi2013} with the addition of Inertial Measurement Units (IMUs) to aid in the detection of wheel slip.
 Slipping wheels were detected by comparing the acceleration of the wheel with the measured acceleration from the IMU, with the affected measurements subsequently discarded.
-The performance of this approach was verified in \cite{Allotta2015} using a 3D multi-body simulation and hardware-in-the-loop test rig that was capable of reproducing the motion of a railway vehicle.
 While the above approaches produce good results, they lack any measure quantifying the confidence or uncertainty of the odometry estimate due to their heuristic nature.

 Other work in this domain has focused on developing sensing methods that are not affected by wheel slip.
 Bah et al. \cite{Bah2009} analysed a Visual Odometry (VO) system that used only a front-facing video camera to estimate the speed of the train by matching features between successive frames.
 While the speed estimate using only two frames was quite noisy, once averaged over several readings they found that it was accurate to within approximately 3.7\%.
 An eddy-current sensor was developed in \cite{Engelberg2000}.
 This type of sensor was used in \cite{Lauer2015} to provide a slip-free velocity estimate as an input to a map-based localization system.
 Another advantage of eddy-current sensors over wheel encoders and Doppler radars is that they can also be used to detect features in the railway, such as switches, for use in localization algorithms.
 The downside of using additional sensors such as IMUs, cameras, and eddy-current sensors, is that retrofitting them to existing trains is expensive, due not only to the large number of trains in operation, but also the extensive safety certification process required.
 Therefore, this paper investigates methods of improving the odometry algorithm without requiring the addition of new sensors.